niluws/ATS/README.md

    - **Score Calculation:** The system calculates scores for candidates based on job requirements.
 Candidates with eligible scores initiates the interview scheduling process.

 ### 8. Interview Scheduling
-   - **Interview Appointment Page:** The system schedules interview appointments for eligible candidates and sends confirmation emails with the interview time to the candidates.
+   - **Interview Appointment Page:** The system is designed to schedule interview appointments for eligible candidates.
+It sends confirmation emails, including the interview time, to the candidates.
+Additionally, this page allows HR personnel to perform CRUD operations on appointments.

 ### 9. Old Candidate Updates
    - **Invite Old Candidates:**   HR can set job titles to filter and automatically send an email, including a form, to old candidates with the relevant job title to update their resumes and approve.